Upabjojr/sympy/docs/internals/polys.rst

 Many parts of the polys module are still undocumented, and even where there is documentation it is scarce.
 Please contribute!

-.. automodule:: diofant.polys.polyoptions
+.. automodule:: sympy.polys.polyoptions
     :members:

-.. automodule:: diofant.polys.polyconfig
+.. automodule:: sympy.polys.polyconfig
     :members:

-.. automodule:: diofant.polys.polyerrors
+.. automodule:: sympy.polys.polyerrors
     :members:

-.. currentmodule:: diofant.polys.fields
+.. currentmodule:: sympy.polys.fields
 .. autoclass:: FracElement
     :members: